department-of-veterans-affairs/va.gov-team/products/va-mobile-app/Teams/QA and Release/Release Management/Readme.md

 <li> Document approriate change management and decisions made if applicable

-<li> Putting the approve command on the Release Ticket to kickoff the release process
+<li> Putting the approve command (/approve vX.XX.X) on the Release Ticket to kickoff the release process (ex. /approve v2.34.0) after 10am EST but before EOD on Tuesday
 </li>
 </ul>
 </li>